Actindo-AG/Documentation/DatabaseAndReporting/Operation/02_ExecuteQueriesMySQLConsole.md

 The MySQL console allows the users to query any data contained in your *Actindo Core1 Platform*.
 The queries must be written in SQL syntax.
 Therefore, SQL knowledge is required.

-All data available in the system can be accessed, retrieved, and modified using MySQL interactive console.
-For this reason, MySQL interactive console must be handled with extreme caution, and access rights should only be granted to persons with the appropriate role and skills.
+All data available in the system can be accessed, retrieved, and modified using the MySQL interactive console.
+For this reason, the MySQL interactive console must be handled with extreme caution, and access rights should only be granted to persons with the appropriate role and skills.
 For detailed information about managing user rights, see [Manage user rights](../Integration/05_ManageUserRights.md).

 [comment]: <> (Julian: Wollen wir hier den Inhalt irgendwie als Expertenwissen markieren/kennzeichnen, wie besprochen?)